RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-03-13-aws-direct-connect-auckland/index.md

 ## AWS Direct Connect?

 AWS Direct Connect is AWS's service to create a dedicated network connection to AWS.
-Any company that wants to connect their exisitng on-premisis solutions or network to AWS should have a way to connect their resoruces to AWS, especially if they do not want to use the public internet for this.
+Any company that wants to connect their exisitng on-premises solutions or network to AWS should have a way to connect their resoruces to AWS, especially if they do not want to use the public internet for this.

 The benefits this brings are mainly around security, reliability (with regards to latency), scalability (w.r.t. data transfers and real time data analysis)